rust-embedded/discovery/microbit/src/05-led-roulette/debug-it.md

 If we use `next` again on top of the `loop {}` statement, we'll get stuck because the program will never pass that statement.
-Instead, we'll switch to the disassemble view with the `layout asm` command and advance one instruction at a time using `step`.
+Instead, we'll switch to the disassemble view with the `layout asm` command and advance one instruction at a time using `stepi`.
 You can always switch back into Rust source code view later by issuing the `layout src` command again.

 > **NOTE**: If you used the `next` or `continue` command by mistake and GDB got stuck, you can get unstuck by hitting `Ctrl+C`.